Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 In a widely-publicised speech in June 2018, she attacked cabinet colleagues for demanding more money, saying it would only lead to higher taxation.

-Stephen Barclay has replaced Michael Gove as Chancellor of the Duchy of Lancaster and minister for the Cabinet Office.
+Stephen Barclay replaced Michael Gove as Chancellor of the Duchy of Lancaster and minister for the Cabinet Office in September 2021.

-Mr Barclay previously served as Brexit secretary under Theresa May and Boris Johnson - a position which became defunct at 11.01pm on 31 January as the UK left the EU.
+Mr Barclay previously served as Brexit secretary under Theresa May and Boris Johnson.

 He was elected MP for North East Cambridgeshire in 2010.